sanjidtt/HealthPlus_Repo/README.md

 # bmicalculator

 A new Flutter application which calculates BMI.
+It is part of a Fitness App.

 ## Getting Started